-Talking about art while crafting with your child or toddler not only teaches children nouns and verbs it also helps them learn to describe colours, materials and textures.
+Talking about art while crafting with your child or toddler not only teaches them nouns and verbs.
+It also helps them learn to describe colours, materials and textures.
 Craft activities encourage the speech and language development in young children.

-This is particularly important on the day that the head of Ofsted, Amanda Spielman, warned that children are starting school unable to speak properly.
+This is particularly important when you hear that the head of Ofsted, Amanda Spielman, warned that children are starting school unable to speak properly.
 "We now have a situation where, aged four, some children have less than a third of the English vocabulary of their peers.
 These children arrive at school without the words they need to communicate properly.
 Just imagine the disadvantage they face, right from the start.
 Unable to follow what's going on.
 Unable to keep up with their classmates.
 Unable to reach their potential."

 Supporting this, a poll conducted by Oxford University Press with 473 primary school teachers, and published in TES, reported that almost half of Year 1 pupils had a word gap sufficient to negatively affect their learning.
 Teachers reported that this also affected pupils’ self esteem, mental health and wider life chances.